bpmarques/cv/README.md

 **Software Developer** @ INCLUDE TECNOLOGIA _(Jun 2017 - Out 2017)_ <br>
 📍 Fortaleza, Brazil
   - Development of websites in PHP
-  - Maintenance in a legacy software based in Java and JSF.
+  - Maintenance of a legacy software based in Java and JSF.
   - Implementation of a Rest API.
   - **_Technologies used:_** Laravel, PHP, MySQL, Javascript, PostgreSQL, Java, JSF, JPA, JAX-RS.
 <br><br>